 5. Be Original

 Originality stems from your current customers.
-Whether it’s their positive feedback or complaints, together they create building blocks to your next top-selling design.
+Whether it’s their positive feedback, complaints, or both, they create building blocks to your next top-selling design.

 Post a photo of two designs side by side to let your audience decide for you.